Be sure to check us out on social media!

 WSSI's Energy Balance article was featured in Stormwater Magazine.

-The wetlands restoration project at Huntley Meadows Park was among the honorees when the National Association of County Park and Recreation Officials (NACPRO) holds its summer meeting in Long Beach, California.
-It has been selected as a winner of a NACPRO Environmental/Conservation Award!
+The wetlands restoration project at Huntley Meadows Park won an Environmental/ Conservation Award from the National Association of County Park and Recreation Officials (NACPRO)!
 Click here to read more information.

 The research website for the Huntley Meadows restoration project is now up and running.
 Click here to explore!